 Safety is vitally important to all our activities.
-The Club has produced a book Safety in the Bush and a small booklet to be carried with you called Bushwalking - Emergency Management.
-Both are free to Members and available in some bookshops.
+The Club has produced a book Safety in the Bush and a small booklet to be carried with you called Bushwalking – Emergency Management.
+Both are free to Members when they join the Club and available in some bookshops.

-As part of the joining process prospective members do an Essential Skills Day to learn about bushcraft, basic navigation and basic first aid.
-We also run a training weekend in May and other training days throughout the year.
+As part of the joining process prospective members undertake an Essential Skills Day to learn about bushcraft, basic navigation and basic first aid.
+We run other training events from time to time.
+These include:

-The book - Safety in the Bush - is produced by the SR&T Sub-Committee.
-It is an excellent guide for walking in Tasmania and is free to members and is also available for sale at some bookshops.
-It should be noted that since publication of the current Safety in the Bush edition the duties of a "leader" have been changed to better reflect that each walker must be primarily responsible for their own safety and well-being
+The book – Safety in the Bush – is produced by the SR&T Sub-Committee.
+It is an excellent guide for walking in Tasmania and is free to members when they join the Club and is also available for sale at some bookshops.
+It should be noted that in the current (2021) edition of Safety in the Bush the duties of a walk coordinator have been changed to better reflect that each walker must be primarily responsible for their own safety and well-being.